Sense of Place

 Key Vital Sign Messages

-• Puget Sound residents have a strong sense of pride and identity associated with nature.
+• Puget Sound residents have a strong sense of pride and identity associated with the Puget Sound ecosystem.
+This sense of place is strong likely because of the unique ways nature benefits people.

-• Puget Sound newcomers and long-term residents share a strong connection to the region’s natural environment.
+• Puget Sound newcomers and long-term residents alike share a strong connection to the region’s natural environment.

 • Residents also feel attached to the region’s shorelines.